DmitryLukyanov/ReposAISummary/README.md

 # How to use RAG

 1. Run API application via `Scalar` UI.
-2. Run `ReportAISummary.Mcp.Client` shell based application and MCP client.
+2. Run `ReportAISummary.Mcp.Client` shell based application as MCP client.
 3. Attach created MCP server to any AI aware env like cursor AI, Visual Studio, Github copilot and so on.

 # Supported Functionality